Licensing options for this format begin with FME Professional Edition.

 How FME Works with Excel Data

 To get the most value from an Excel spreadsheet, you also have to organize, analyze, and filter its data.
-Large datasets can easily exceed the limits of the Excel format: FME can read and analyze large amounts of data, filter it, organize it into sheets, and then output the results into a manageable spreadsheet.
+Large datasets can easily exceed the limits of the Excel format: FME can read and analyze large amounts of data, filter it, organize it into worksheets, and then output the results into a manageable spreadsheet.
 FME can also integrate spreadsheets with data from other formats (for example, demographic databases, GIS, CAD drawings, web services, and orthophotos).

 You can use FME to perform simple operations, like merging or filtering spreadsheet data, but you can also use FME to perform more complex tasks like spatial operations.
 For example, if your data contains addresses, coordinate pairs, street names or asset codes, FME recognizes common names for geometry columns (like latitude/longitude), and then automatically converts the rows to geometry.
 By integrating geocoding services like ArGIS Online or Google, you can map Excel data and then view it in the FME Data Inspector.